 Teaching Assistants should:

 Teaching Assistants work as part of a team with the SENCo and the teachers supporting pupils’ individual needs and ensuring inclusion of pupils with SEND within the class.
-They play an important role in implementing Pupil Profiles and monitoring progress.
+They play an important role in implementing Pupil Passports and plans and monitoring progress.

 STORING AND MANAGING INFORMATION